Last Updated on: 9th September 2023, 03:23 pm

 Jenn Warren of Dinkum Tribe also started traveling with her youngest child at the 3-month mark.

-Plan to make regular stops if you’re driving (as often as every hour sometimes).
+One of the best road trip tips for families with young kids is to plan for regular stops (as often as every hour sometimes).
 Give yourself lots of margin in your itinerary so that you can rest and catch up on sleep after long sleepless nights.
 Definitely get travel insurance when possible.
 Hold your plans loosely.

 Go For It

 Lissa Paddock from Roots, Wings, and Travel Things started traveling when her twins were 11 months old.